Aeration is the defined as “The process by which air is passed through, mixed with or dissolved in a liquid or substance.”

-This is another material that can be used as a stabiliser in Biscuit Marshmallow, the proteins within the Albumen form a stabilised net when they are exposed to either pH (Acid) or heat.
+This is another material that can be used as a stabiliser in marshmallow biscuits, the proteins within the Albumen form a stabilised net when they are exposed to either pH (Acid) or heat.
 The main reasons that Albumen aren’t used are due to micro issues & cost.
 Albumen gives a much lighter, fluffier texture but has a gives a shorter shelf life product when compared to Gelatine – it is not uncommon to find mixtures of both Gelatine & Egg Albumen within the same Marshmallow

 The water is normally added to dissolve any sugar during the cooking process or to dissolve the stabiliser before mixing with the sugar / syrup solution.

 These are normally added to the premix prior to aeration, care should be take that these aren’t oil or alcohol based as this interferes with the foam & will cause the foam to destabilise & collapse

 These are folded into the Marshmallow post aeration to give a more appealing appearance.
 These are normally water-based liquids and natural given the potentially a young consumer